-Branded Keywords: This mainly includes your hotel name (e.g., Stage Coach Lodge, Buck Meadows Lodge, Holiday Inn Express, Best Western, Comfort Inn, Super 8, Days Inn, Marriott, etc.
+Branded Keywords: This includes your hotel name (e.g., Stage Coach Lodge, Buck Meadows Lodge, Holiday Inn Express, Best Western, Comfort Inn, Super 8, Days Inn, Marriott, etc.

 Generic Keywords: This list will mostly cover short-tail keywords and uncertain user intent, such as hotels in Monterey, the best accommodations

-Long-tail Keywords: Invest your time in creating a fair amount of long-tail keywords.
+Long-tail Keywords: Invest your time creating a fair amount of long-tail keywords.
 Create your long-tail keywords based on the list of your amenities and services.

-Informational Keywords: Though this set of keywords have a low conversion value, they are still crucial as the user might decide after landing on your page—for example, things to do in Oakland, best places to visit in New York.
+Informational Keywords: Though this set of keywords has a low conversion value, they are still crucial as the user might decide after landing on your page—for example, things to do in Oakland, best places to visit in New York.

 Your decision to use Google Ads for your hotel business depends upon the kind of budget you set for daily and monthly campaigns.

 It would be best to have a fair idea of how much to spend on your ads campaign.
 Sometimes, you must forecast the amount for particular offerings and seasons.

 It will be helpful if you make a habit of maintaining projection sheets to understand your ad campaigns and their efficiency better.